keptn/lifecycle-toolkit/docs-new/docs/reference/crd-reference/metricsprovider.md

 ### Datadog

-An example of Datadog as a metrics provider with a Secret holding the authorization data looks like the following:
+An example of Datadog as a metrics provider with a Secret holding the authentication data looks like the following:

 ```yaml
 {% include "./assets/keptnmetricsprovider-datadog.yaml" %}